-"Syria knows what it needs to do, and Hezbollah is the source of the problem," Rice said at the State Department as she outlined U.S. hopes for a diplomatic solution to the current crisis
+"Syria knows what it needs to do and Hezbollah is the source of the problem," Rice said at the State Department as she outlined U.S. hopes for a diplomatic solution to the current crisis

-He described the Israeli military assault as a "mop up" operation, and said that Israel had no desire to repeat its 18-year occupation of southern Lebanon that ended in 2000.
+He described it as a "mop up" operation, and said that Israel had no desire to repeat its 18-year occupation of southern Lebanon that ended in 2000.

 "They overplayed their hand, they miscalculated," Ayalon said of Hezbollah militants based in southern Lebanon and supported by Syria and Iran.

 "This is a war not of our choosing," he said.
 The flare-up in violence began after Hezbollah captured two Israeli soldiers last week.

 Rice said the United States was committed to ending the bloodshed, but didn't want to do it before certain conditions were met.
 The United States has said all along that Hezbollah must first turn over the two Israeli soldiers who were captured and stop firing missiles into Israel.

 "We do seek an end to the current violence, we seek it urgently.
 We also seek to address the root causes of that violence," she said.
 "A cease-fire would be a false promise if it simply returns us to the status quo."

 Rice said that it was important to deal with the "root cause" of the violence, echoing what has been the U.S. position since last week.

 President Bush, asked what he hopes Rice will achieve on her trip, said he would discuss it with her when he returns to the White House on Sunday.
 He was speaking at a restaurant in Aurora, Colo., as he met with 10 members of the military who recently returned from Iraq.

 Announcing plans earlier for a weekend meeting that Bush and Rice will have with Saudi officials, White House spokeswoman Dana Perino said, "This is part of the president's broader diplomatic outreach on the developing situation in the Middle East."